Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 F. Matters Heard by Registrars in Bankruptcy

-F.1 Matters Heard by Masters Sitting as Registrars in Bankruptcy
+F.1 Matters Heard by Associate Judges Sitting as Registrars in Bankruptcy

 - In accordance with the Notices to the Profession all in-person hearings will not resume until May 3, 2021 at the earliest, subject to any further direction from the court.

-- The masters sitting as Registrars in Bankruptcy will now hear all bankruptcy matters virtually: in writing, by teleconference or video conference.
+- The associate judges sitting as Registrars in Bankruptcy will now hear all bankruptcy matters virtually: in writing, by teleconference or video conference.
 In exceptional cases, the Registrars will use their discretion to determine whether a matter should be heard in-person, on a case by case basis.

 - The Bankruptcy Court scheduling office will continue virtual operations during the suspension of the court’s regular operations.